Direct Party and Representative Voting (DPR)

 All the percentages change.

 It is a small but real difference.
-Now Party A and B have a majority for their coalition.
+In this case, now Party A and B have a majority for their coalition.

 Secondly, although the Representative vote purely elects the MP and does not contribute to the strength of the party directly, many voters may still vote for the representative of their preferred party.
 But where there is an outstanding candidate from another party, and an energetic campaign, such a candidate will have a real chance of getting elected.